-If someone had told us, a few years ago, we would share our lives with a bird we could converse with, we would have thought this improbable if not downright impossible.
+Our sweet little baby bird has grown into a communicative family member that brings us sunshine every day.
+If someone had told us a few years ago that we would share our lives with a bird we could converse with, we would have thought this improbable, if not downright impossible.
 But, of course, that was before a boisterous bird named Bailey came unexpectedly into our lives . . . and just as unexpectedly stole our hearts.

 A Great Selection for the Home Library

-This is one of my all-time favorite parrot movies.
-We first saw the documentary when it aired on television and were so entertained, we hoped it would be made into a movie.
-Some years later, we found it had been and we wasted no time ordering it.
+Look Who's Talking is one of my all-time favorite parrot movies.
+We first saw the documentary when it aired on television and were so entertained that we hoped it would be made into a movie.
+Some years later, we found it had been, and we wasted no time ordering it.

 Enjoyed reading about Bailey?
 See Birdies in the Background to read about the hilarious antics of three noisy parrots that came to live with us.